daniel-tran/emoticon-evaluator/README.md

 ##Q. Why not just use Regex to do your string checking?

-A. I can't seem to get composite regex expressions working properly, and the original source code was translated from older GML code for a game I intended on making but never did.
+   I can't seem to get composite regex expressions working properly, and the original source code was translated from older GML code for a game I intended on making but never did.

 ##Q. How come this wasn't initiallly started on Git from the ground-up?

-A. A few factors have affected why this project is uploaded to Git when it happened:
+   A few factors have affected why this project is uploaded to Git when it happened:
    - Due to inexperience, I plan to learn and progressively ease into the Git environment.
      This is notable in my first repository, merio-reborn, which has just a single .exe file and some supplementary text files.